raducoravu/raducoravu/books.md

 6. **Persuasion** by Jane Austen
    - A novel about love and second chances, focusing on a young woman who reconnects with a former suitor.

-7. **Little Lord Fauntleroy** by Frances Hodgson Burnett
-   - A children's novel about a young American boy who discovers he is the heir to an English earldom.

 8. **The Remains of the Day** by Kazuo Ishiguro
    - A novel about an English butler reflecting on his life and service in the years leading up to World War II.